-The Director Development Services has been appointed as the LRC in accordance with the EM Act 2005 Section 41(4).
-The Director of Corporate Services or Director of Asset Services will act in the role when the primary or secondary appointee is unavailable when an emergency occurs.
+The Director Community Engagement has been appointed as the LRC in accordance with the EM Act 2005 Section 41(4).
+The Director of Corporate Services, Director of Asset Services and the Director Development Services have been appointed as Deputy LRC's and will act in the role when the primary appointee is unavailable when an emergency occurs, and to support fatigue management.